-- Any clinical absence in Semesters 1 or 2 due to illness, injury or personal emergency is deducted from the 20 day PTO. - Any clinical absence in Semesters 5 9 due to illness, injury or personal emergency is deducted from the 20 day PTO. - Students who leave the clinical site due to illness, injury or personal emergency prior to completion of 4 hours of clinical time, shall have their PTO allotment deducted 1 day - Students are not permitted to schedule make-up days to replenish allotment days. - Failure to follow notification procedures outlined above will result in 1 day forfeiture per occurrence. - Any student who calls out for 3 or more consecutive days is required to provide medical documentation from a health care provider. - Any student who will be/is absent from clinical for 20 or more days due to illness, injury or personal emergency, must take a Leave of Absence.
-(See Policy on Leave of Absence). - Students who have used 10 or more nonconsecutive days for unscheduled clinical absences will have such absences noted on all professional references provided by the Program faculty. - Any student who calls out during a scheduled "off-shift" clinical assignment will forfeit an additional day for every day of unscheduled absence.
+- Any clinical absence in Semesters 1 or 2 due to illness, injury or personal emergency is deducted from the 20 day PTO. - Any clinical absence in Semesters 5 9 due to illness, injury or personal emergency will be made up the semester the call out occurred.
+Effective 11/2/2021. - PTO will not be used for SICK TIME - Failure to follow notification procedures outlined above will result in 1 day forfeiture per occurrence. - Any student who calls out for 3 or more consecutive days is required to provide medical documentation from a health care provider. - Any student who will be/is absent from clinical for 20 or more days due to illness, injury or personal emergency, must take a Leave of Absence.
+(See Policy on Leave of Absence). - Students who have used 10 or more nonconsecutive days for unscheduled clinical absences will have such absences noted on all professional references provided by the Program faculty. - Any student who calls out during a scheduled "off-shift" will have to make up an "off-shift."